SEC investigates Overstock token sale, shares slide

 “I hope it will scare scammers and fraudsters,” George Giaglis, a professor at the University of Nicosia in Cyprus and an adviser to ICOs outside the United States, said of the SEC investigation.

-He added that SEC-determined compliance would make ICOs more expensive.
-“But investors will feel more secure.
+He added that SEC-determined compliance would make ICOs more expensive.“But investors will feel more secure.
 So hopefully this would create a more mature market,” he said.

 ICOs raised about $5.5 billion dollars last year, from just $200 million in 2016.
 The total market capitalization for the more than 1,500 cryptocurrencies that trade on digital asset exchanges has reached nearly half a trillion dollars so far this year.